Baccharis glomeruliflora

-Baccharis glomeruliflora is a North American species of shrubs in the family Asteraceae known by the common name silverling.
-It is native to the coastal plain of the southeastern United States, from Mississippi to North Carolina.
+Baccharis glomeruliflora, commonly known as silverling, is a species of shrub in the family Asteraceae.
+It is native to the coastal plain of the south-eastern United States, from Mississippi to North Carolina.

 Baccharis glomeruliflora is a shrub up to 300 cm (10 feet) tall.
 It has thick, leathery, evergreen leaves with large teeth, and flower heads clumped together in the axils of the leaves.
 It grows in swamps, hammocks, riverbanks, and other wet habitats.